LogicEu/fract/README.md

 # fract

-> Small vector and matrix math library for game development written in C99.
+> Small math library for game and graphics written in C99.
 Fully
 > compatible with OpenGL.
 Some of the features of the library are:

 * Pseudo Random Number Generator